-Melt the ghee in a liquid measuring cup (about one minute on high in the microwave), then add chile paste, garlic powder, soy sauce and sesame oil and stir with a fork until well combined.
+- Melt the butter in a liquid measuring cup, then add chile paste, garlic powder, soy sauce and sesame oil and stir with a fork until well combined.

-Pour the liquid over the snack mix and toss well to completely coat (it takes a minute or two).
-Transfer to a large foil-lined baking sheet and spread into a single layer.
+- Pour the liquid over the snack mix and toss well to completely coat (it takes a minute or two).
+Transfer to a lined baking sheet and spread into a single layer.

-- This mix will likely keep for up to a week.
-You can also freeze it for up to four months.
+- This mix will keep for up to a week when stored in an airtight container.
+Freeze it for up to three months.

 - If you like heat, increase the amount of gochujang to 1.5-2 Tbsp.

-Keywords: healthy travel snacks, gochujang, healthy chex mix, recipe redux
+Keywords: healthy snacks, gochujang, homemade snack mix, homemade chex mix

 Want more nutrition tips & recipes?